isabella232/swift-style-guide-1/README.markdown

 ### Subview Creation

-View properties of UIViews or UIViewControllers should be declared using the `lazy var` pattern to consolidate initialization and configuration logic.
+View properties of UIViewControllers should be declared using the `lazy var` pattern to consolidate initialization and configuration logic.

 **Preferred**